 Eligible candidates in the presidential primaries may receive public funds to match the private contributions they raise.
 While a candidate may raise money from many different sources, only contributions from individuals are matchable; contributions from PACs and party committees are not.
 To participate in the primary matching fund program, a presidential candidate must demonstrate broad-based support by raising more than $5,000 in matchable contributions in each of 20 different states.
 Candidates must agree to use public funds only for campaign expenses, and they must comply with spending limits.

 Public funding of general election candidates

 Major party nominees are eligible for a general election grant.
 The basic $20 million grant is adjusted for inflation each presidential election year.
 By 2008 (the last year a major party candidate chose to accept a general election grant), that amount had grown to $84.1 million.
-(In 2016, the general election grant would have been $96.14 million.)
+(In 2020, the general election grant will be $103.7 million.)